mmonajem/pyoxcart/pyccapt/control/README.md

 ---------------------
-# Start with the tutorial
+# Start with the GUI

+To start with the GUI, you have to first set the parameters in the [JSON](https://pyccapt.readthedocs.io/en/latest/configuration.html) file.